Create a food – Overview

 1. Open the food.

-4. Optional: To make this measure the default, select the Default measure checkbox.
+4. Optional: To make this measure the default, toggle on Default measure

 5. Optional: Enter a description for the measure.